 Elizabeth (Beth) Abbate

-Elizabeth (Beth) Abbate joined the Conservatory in 1998 and is an instructor of music history.
+Elizabeth (Beth) Abbate joined the Conservatory in 1998 and is a professor of core studies in music history.

 Abbate completed her doctorate with a dissertation on "Myth, Symbol, and Meaning in Mahler's Early Symphonies."
 Her more recent work, which incorporates cultural studies and music analysis, reflects her interest in music and esotericism, musical expression of nationalist traditions, and narrative structures in the symphony.
 At the Conservatory, Abbate teaches courses on 19th- and 20th-century symphonic traditions, on the music of Stravinsky, Webern, and Messiaen, and on the 19th- and 20th-century art song tradition.
 In addition, she has taught at Harvard University and New England Conservatory.